dariopellegrini/kdone-website/files.md

 # Files

 KDone can manage files.
-In order to do that, 2 things are needed:
+To do that, 2 things are needed:

 * Specify a `ResourceFile` in the model
 * Configure an uploader in module configuration